shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ### Business Questions

-1. Where do the customers are coming from?
+1. Where do the customers come from?
 2. What would affect the cancellation rate of hotel bookings? and
-3. How do hotel prices and duration of stays have impact on the customer satisfaction?
+3. How do hotel prices and duration of stays have an impact on customer satisfaction?

 <br><br>